sovware/directorist/readme.txt

 ####Action and Filter Hooks

-Directorist provides a vast array of action and filter hooks so that the developers can customize the plugin according to their needs.
+Directorist Business Directory provides a vast array of action and filter hooks so that the developers can customize the plugin according to their needs.

 ####Easy Review Management

-Directorist provides a smart way to manage reviews for all the listings.
+Directorist Business Directory provides a smart way to manage reviews for all the listings.
 As a site owner, you can allow or disallow a listing submitter to review his own listing.
 You will also get an option for instance review approval or keeping it pending if reviewers give reviews.

 ####Incredible Support